ushahidi/platform-client-mzima/README.md

 #

-### Mobile Client: Development
+### Mobile Client: Launch in web browser

-In the root of this repository, run the script command in the code block below to get the mobile client running locally on your computer:
+In the root of this repository, run the script command in the code block below to get the mobile client running locally on your computer, and in the web browser:

 ````
 npm run mobile:serve